Search

 Who is at risk of asbestos exposure in schools?

 Everyone who attends classes or works in or near a public or private school building may be exposed to asbestos.
 This includes public schools, charter schools, private schools, parochial schools, colleges, and preschools.
-This may impact the following individuals:
+The following individuals might be at risk of occupational asbestos exposure:

 The American Cancer Society reports that the risk of developing mesothelioma is highest for people who experience heavy asbestos exposure over an extended period at an early age.
 Students may be exposed for 13 years, from kindergarten through 12th grade, and this could continue in college.